⚠️ Available with any of the following subscriptions: Standard or Professional packages

 The approval request will be sent to the selected individuals in the sequence specified in the leave policy settings.
 It is important to note that all individuals selected for approval have equal authority.
 If any approving individuals reject the request, it will be declined.

-You can read more about best practices of configuring approval of leave requests in policies here.
+You can read more about best practices for configuring approval of leave requests in policies here.

 Settings